Wednesday, May 21, 2025

 There are at least two great mysteries of life: What is its purpose? and Why did great civilizations fail?

 I figured out the first a long time ago.
 Most people do in their lifetime: to love and be loved.
-Individually speaking, caring and being cared about are as basic as we can get and if we attain those, we are usually satisfied and happy with our lives over all.
+Individually speaking, caring and being cared for about are as basic as we can get and if we attain those, we are usually satisfied and happy with our lives over all.

 That's easy to say and holds up pretty well no matter the context.